 Dependent family members must live with your spouse.
 They include dependent children under age 21, dependent adult children, dependent parents or dependent brothers or sisters of either you or your community spouse.

-Depending on your circumstances, for 2012 you may give up to $2,739 of your income per month to your community spouse.
-For 2012, you may also give up to $607 per month to each dependent family member.
+Depending on your circumstances.
+You may give up to $2,739 of your income per month to your community spouse.
+You may also give up to $607 per month to each dependent family member.
 These income amounts may increase each year.
 Your local FCRC can tell you the actual amounts you may give.

 Resources Transfers for Persons (Single or Married) Applying for or Receiving CCP Services Through DoA

 A resources transfer occurs when you or your spouse (regardless of who has an interest in the resources) buys, sells, gives away or changes the way resources are held.
 This includes transferring ownership of the resources while retaining a life estate and when the life estate is liquidated.
 Also, a transfer occurs when an action is taken that causes resources not to be received (for example waiving the right to receive an inheritance).